7 easy steps to complete an intranet needs analysis

 - Task management

 - Interviews, surveys, and field studies

 The planning and prepping are done, and it’s time to implement the intranet strategy and take it to the people.
 There are multiple different intranet analysis techniques you can use to collect employee opinions and assess your company’s intranet software needs.
 To get an accurate sampling across your enterprise, you want to utilize multiple techniques to avoid any bias or unclear results.
 Take a look at the techniques and think of what will work best for your business’s working style, but we are going to recommend and highlight interviews, surveys, and field studies.

 Advantages of online surveys

 Creating an online survey will most likely be the most efficient method for surveys and will set you up to analyze the data efficiently.
 But, surveys can yield biased results if your sample size is too low.

-A recent article posted by the Nielsen Norman Group asserts that field studies are the way to go when asking intranet needs analysis questions: “Observing users in their natural work environment provides realistic context and representative data, unveils mismatches between users’ mental models and designers’ beliefs about them, and builds empathy with end users.”
+A recent article posted by the Nielsen Norman Group asserts that field studies are the way to go when asking intranet survey questions: “Observing users in their natural work environment provides realistic context and representative data, unveils mismatches between users’ mental models and designers’ beliefs about them, and builds empathy with end-users.”

 The idea here is that there is a big difference between what people say they do and what they actually do.